 Plan Your Menu

 Use one day each week to plan your meals.
-Consider the ingredients you have, what you'll need to buy, portion sizes and how much food you expect to have left.
+Consider the ingredients you have, what you’ll need to buy, portion sizes and how much food you expect to have left.
+If you have a family, planning your meals will come in handy as well.
 Keeping these factors in mind helps you make cost-effective choices when you shop.
-If you know you'll make enough pasta for three other meals, for example, you can incorporate that into your weekly plan and skip buying other items.
+If you know you’ll make enough pasta for three other meals, for example, you can incorporate that into your weekly plan and skip buying other items.

 Prepare Your Meals